Rishab-Jain-81/HTML_CSS_JS-basic_projects/README.md

 - Created a clone of a Wikipedia page, focusing on proper HTML structure and semantic elements.

 ## CSS Project
-- Built a landing page for a fictional startup called **Focus Flow**
+- Built a landing page for a fictional startup called **Focus Flow**.
-  - Practiced Flexbox and basic responsive design techniques
+  - Practiced Flexbox and basic responsive design techniques.

 ## JavaScript Project
-- Developed a functional task manager
+- Developed a functional task manager.
-  - Implemented features like **localStorage** for data persistence and a **dark mode toggle**
+  - Implemented features like **localStorage** for data persistence and a **dark mode toggle**.
-- Developed a functional Notes App
+- Developed a functional Notes App.
-  - Implemented features like **localStorage** for data persistence and **editable Notes**
+  - Implemented features like **localStorage** for data persistence and **editable Notes**.